u-eff-gee/utr/README.md

 At the moment, detailed implementations of the geometry of the 2016/2017 campaign and parts of the 2018 campaign exist.
 They include geometry close to the beamline in the collimator room and the UTR including, of course, the experimental setups (γ³ setup [[5]](#ref-g3) and second setup).
 Less detailed geometries exist for selected experiments in older campaigns.
 The geometries for the 2013 and 2014/2015 campaign are based on the geometry from 2016/2017, the geometry for the 2012 campaign is based on the geometry from 2018.

+An implementation of the Darmstadt High-Intensity Photon Setup (DHIPS) [[6]](#ref-dhips) is under construction at the moment.
+Its geometry will be organized similar to the HIγS geometry from 2018.

 By default, `utr` will use the geometry in `DetectorConstruction/Campaign_2018/64Ni_271_279`.
 Existing geometries can be switched very quickly using cmake build variables.
 For example, to use the geometry in `utr/DetectorConstruction/Campaign_YEAR/TARGETS_RUNS`, set the corresponding CMake variables and re-build the code (see also [3 Installation](#installation)):

 ```bash